There are several methods for funding a claim; the options below are a brief introduction.

-The funding option most preferred and most well-known is the conditional fee agreement (CFA).
+The funding option most preferred and well-known is ‘no win no fee’, otherwise known as a conditional fee agreement (CFA).

-This is better known has a ‘no win no fee’ agreement.
-The agreement is in writing and sets out the conditions of engagement between you the client and us the Solicitors.
+The agreement is put in writing and sets out the conditions of engagement between you (the client) and us (your Solicitor).

-This funding option means that you pay us nothing up front and we will seek to defer all disbursements such as medical/expert reports, court fees, medical records, Barrister’s fee etc to the end of your claim.
+This funding option means that you pay us nothing up front and we will seek to defer all disbursements, such as medical/expert reports, court fees, medical records, Barrister’s fees, to the end of your claim.

-If your claim is unsuccessful and you have followed our advice and fully co-operated with us, you will not have to pay any of our legal costs or disbursements.
-If however you mislead or provide us with false information, the terms of the CFA would have been breached and you could become liable for our costs.
+If your claim is unsuccessful and you have followed our guidance, you will not have to pay any of our legal costs or disbursements.
+If, however, we have been provided with misleading or false information, the terms of the CFA may have been breached, and you could become liable for our costs.

-Any claim brought before April 2013, Solicitors were able to charge a success fee if successful with the claim, the defendant would be liable to pay this success fee.
-However changes brought by the Legal Aid, sentencing and Punishment of offenders Act 2013, meant that the success fee is no longer recoverable from the defendant (the other party).
+For any claim brought before April 2013, Solicitors were able to charge a success fee if successful with the claim, and the defendant would be liable to pay this success fee.
+However, changes brought by the Legal Aid, Sentencing and Punishment of Offenders Act 2013, means the success fee is no longer recoverable from the defendant (the other party).
 Current success fees are now paid for by the claimant (the person bringing the claim).

-We have made a decision that in cases involving sexual and physical abuse that we will always aim to beat any offer made by a competitor firm.
+We have decided that in cases involving sexual and physical abuse we will always aim to beat any offer made by a competitor firm.

-At been let down we have a duty to ensure that your claim is properly risk assessed to ensure that if you lose your case or if we fail to beat the defendant’s part 36 offer to settle, on the value of your claim or on liability, then your costs position is sufficiently protected.
+At Been Let Down, we have a duty to ensure your claim is properly risk assessed to ensure that if you lose your case, or if we fail to beat the defendant’s part 36 offer to settle, on the value of your claim or on liability, then your costs position is sufficiently protected.

-The aim of the ATE policy is that it will cover the cost of your opponent’s legal costs, which could be several thousands of pounds.
-The ATE insurance provider will pay any adverse legal costs made against you in the event that you are unsuccessful.
+The ATE policy aims to cover the cost of your opponent’s legal costs, which could be several thousands of pounds.
+The ATE insurance provider will pay any adverse legal costs made against you if you are unsuccessful.
 This also applies to unsuccessful interim applications.

-As with success fee’s it was previously the case that the ATE insurance premium was recoverable from the opponent, recent legislation has changed this and all ATE insurance policies must be funded by you ‘the claimant’.
+As with success fees, ATE insurance premium was previously recoverable from the opponent, but recent legislation has changed this; all ATE insurance policies must now be funded by you ‘the claimant’.
 ATE insurance will give you the peace of mind that you are financially protected.
-It will also cover the cost of your disbursements such as the cost of expert reports, court fees and Barristers fees.
+It will also cover the cost of your disbursements such as the cost of expert reports, court fees, and Barristers fees.

 This system of funding a claim is tried and tested and removes the risk of you becoming exposed to personal financial risk.

-The only requirement of an ATE insurance policy is that the insurer must be satisfied on the balance of probability that your claim as a reasonable prospects of success.
-Furthermore from time to time we will need to provide them updates on the progress of your case.
+The only requirement of an ATE insurance policy is that the insurer must be satisfied on the balance of probability that your claim has a reasonable prospect of success.
+Furthermore, from time to time we will need to provide them updates on the progress of your case.
 You will also need to ensure that your instructions are truthful and that you co-operate with us at all times.

-This is an insurance product which you may have but you may not be aware of its existence.
-It’s a type of insurance product which covers you against the opponent’s legal costs of an action you pursue.
+This is an insurance product which you may already have, but you may not be aware of its existence and covers you against the opponent’s legal costs of an action you pursue.

-Please note that BTE insurance only covers your opponent’s legal costs and you will still need to consider funding your own legal costs with a Conditional fee agreement, in addition your own disbursements with an ATE insurance policy.
+Please note that BTE insurance only covers your opponent’s legal costs and you will still need to consider funding your own legal costs with a conditional fee agreement, in addition to your own disbursements with an ATE insurance policy.

-If BTE insurance is identified and they will cover and fund your claim and we are satisfied that they will provide adequate an indemnity upper limit, there is no need for you to purchase an after the event (ATE) insurance policy.
+If BTE insurance is identified and they will cover and fund your claim, and we are satisfied they will provide an adequate indemnity upper limit, there is no need for you to purchase an after the event (ATE) insurance policy.

-The government has made significant changes to the Legal Aid system in England and Wales post April 2013.
-It has meant that Legal Aid is much more difficult to obtain.
-It is however still available in Child Abuse claims but there is certain criteria which must be satisfied before it is granted.
+The government has made significant changes to the Legal Aid system in England and Wales post-April 2013, meaning Legal Aid is much more difficult to obtain.
+It is, however, still available in child abuse claims, but there are criteria which must be satisfied before it is granted.

 The Legal Services Commission will ask for details of your finances and a successful application will depend on your level of income and assets.
 We do not hold a legal aid franchise in this area.

 From time to time we will accept instructions on a private paying basis.
 We can assist by offering favourable payment terms.
-Hourly rates charged are in line with the county court rules and will vary dependent on the level of experience and grade of the Solicitor who you instruct.
+Hourly rates charged are in line with county court rules, and will vary depending on the level of experience and grade of the Solicitor you instruct.